SciTools/iris/docs/src/whatsnew/latest.rst

    :animate: fade-in
    :open:

-   The highlights for this major/minor release of Iris include:
+   The highlights for this minor release of Iris include:

    * We've dropped support for `Python 3.6`_